Dmytry/space/README.md

 The code is currently a bit of a mess and needs a cleanup.

 The general development philosophy is to make something that works now and will still work in 10 years.
-Consequently, the javascript is written directly rather than using a translation layer, node.js is not used, etc.
+Consequently, the javascript is written directly rather than using a translation layer (since a translation layer could become unsupported and old versions may become difficult to run), node.js is not used, etc.

 Copyright: 2020 Dmitry Lavrov.